Welcome to the Easy MTD help.

 1194723

-When one or more VAT figures are not applicable or need to be calculated, they can be omitted from the text (txt) or comma-separated values (csv) file by leaving a blank line.
-Below, VAT figures for box 5, box 8 and box 9 are omitted:
+When one or more figures are not applicable or, for VAT returns, need to be calculated, they can be omitted from the text (txt) or comma-separated values (csv) file by leaving a blank line:

 316995.55